DevCloudFE/ng-devui/devui/user-guide/doc/api-en.md

     title: string; // Title of the guide step.

-    content?: string; // Description of the guide step, which can be character strings, HTML or TemplateRef.
+    content?: string | TemplateRef<any>; // Description of the guide step, which can be character strings, HTML or TemplateRef.

     position?: PositionType; // Position of the pop-up window.
 If this parameter is not transferred, a proper position is automatically selected.